marvin424/MMM-Lirc/README.md

 ```

 ## Option 'toggle'
 You can use toggle in config section to send two diffrent notifications with just one key on your remote control.
-If two notifications are just switching between two diffent states, like module visible or not, this saves keys on your remote and makes it easier to remember :)

 ```javascript
 config: